Ty Cobb: Batting average revision

-All sources with standing agree that Cobb's lifetime batting average is .366 (except MLB.com, see below); some show slightly different numbers for at-bats and hits, but all devolve to .366.
-SABR (the Society for American Baseball Research) (seconded by John Thorn and Pete Palmer, among others), the Baseball Almanac, and ESPN credit Cobb with 4,189 hits in 11,434 at-bats.
+Other major reliable sources agree on .366.
+Some show slightly different numbers for at-bats and hits: SABR (the Society for American Baseball Research) (seconded by John Thorn and Pete Palmer, among others), the Baseball Almanac, and ESPN credit Cobb with 4,189 hits in 11,434 at-bats.
 Retrosheet gives Cobb the same number of hits in five more at-bats (11,439), and Baseball Reference and the Baseball Hall of Fame add one more at-bat (11,440).
-All of these round to .366.

-MLB.com lists Cobb's lifetime average as .367 (4,191 hits in 11,429 at-bats), the number that had been reported and believed true from Cobb's retirement until the late 20th century.
-(Other pages on the website do give the correct value.)
-According to former Baseball Commissioner Bowie Kuhn, Major League Baseball continues and will continue to report the incorrect value on the basis of it being grandfathered in ("The passage of 70 years, in our judgment, constitutes a certain statute of limitation as to recognizing any changes.")
+MLB, however, does not insist on censoring even its own, allowing the 2016 publication of an article reporting the .366 figure and its revision by other bodies even on its own website, mlb.com.

-According to Retrosheet, Cobb recorded 1 six-hit game, 13 five-hit games, and 82 four-hit games in his MLB career.
+Career totals

-Baseball (the sport) does not have official statistics.
-In C.B.C.
-Distribution Marketing v.
-Major League Baseball, the United States Court of Appeals for the Eighth Circuit upholding a 2007 judgement by the United States District Court for the Eastern District of Missouri, ruled that baseball statistics, as being mere facts, are in the public domain are not the property of Major League Baseball Enterprises, Inc. or any other private or public entity.
-However, because Major League Baseball Enterprises, Inc. does have some official legal rights and responsibilities concerning major league baseball – enforcing copyrights on team logos, making the official rules used by the teams, and so forth – and because Major League Baseball does empower the Elias Sports Bureau with "official provider of MLB statistics" status - confusion sometimes arises and thus a few sources can still describe Cobb's major league batting average as being "officially" .367.
-"Official" in that sense of the word means merely "from the office" of Major League Baseball, the corporation.
+In other statistics compiled during his career, Retrosheet indicates Cobb recorded 1 six-hit game, 13 five-hit games, and 82 four-hit games in his MLB career.

 Cobb's career totals from Baseball Reference are as follows.
 Other sources may have slightly different figures.
 Caught Stealing is not shown comprehensively because the stat was not regularly recorded until 1920.

 Cobb's career totals published by Major League Baseball Enterprises, Inc. are shown below: